3CORESec/Trapdoor/README.md

 ...
 ```

-### Domains & Customization

-Consider using your custom domains instead of the AWS API URLs _(and map them to the /Prod stage in AWS API)_ so that your tokens can be made available under, for example, `https://important-corp.com/login`.
-Bear in mind that you can associate unlimited *(different)* domains to an API in AWS API GW, so it's really up to you to configure the best deception options for your tokens 🕵🏻‍♂️

 ## Usage

 Using Trapdoor is as simple as visiting the API Endpoint that is made available in the Lambda Application dashboard *(presented after the deployment is complete)*: